 Town 6.5 km north-east of Kaiapoi.
-Between 1996 and 2006 its population surged by 67% to 2,616, largely because it is within commuting distance of Christchurch.
+Between 1996 and 2006 its population surged by 67%, and by 2013 had increased further to 2,679, largely because it is within commuting distance of Christchurch.
 It is in an area of mixed farming, market gardening and fruit-growing.

 The broad sweep of coastline north of Banks Peninsula takes its name from the vessel Pegasus, which surveyed this part of the South Island coast in 1809.
 Seaside suburbs of Christchurch lie on the southern end of the bay.
 Further north, holiday settlements, some with campgrounds, lie behind dunes.
 The beach is sandy, unlike the shingle beaches of the Canterbury Bight south of Banks Peninsula.